Last update: 05 January 2021

 - In April 2019, Texas (The House of Representatives HB 181) initiated a digital identification pilot program.
 The intention is to have a secondary source that’s not necessarily replacing the physical card.

-- Oklahoma will introduce its electronic driver's license in 2019.
+- Oklahoma introduced its electronic driver's license at the end of 2019.

 - On 28 August 2019, bill 454 proposes the introduction of an electronic driver's license in Michigan.
 The bill was referred to the committee of transportation and infrastructure.